 Continuation of MUSI 1114.
 This course is designed to provide the student with a more advanced knowledge, sight singing, and listening skills.
 Some lab time will be devoted to internet music resources and notation using FINALE.
 Other topics will include basic MAC computer skills, especially as they pertain to music theory and CAI in music theory and ear training.

-MUSI 2239 Diction for Singers: Part 1.
-(2) as needed
+MUSI 2239 Basics of Singing (3) as needed